Citgo: Venezuelan ownership

-In November 2017, six executives working for Citgo, including five American citizens, were arrested while attending a meeting at the headquarters of PDVSA in Caracas, and as of June 2020 remained imprisoned without consular access and without a trial.
+In November 2017, six executives working for Citgo, the Citgo Six, including five American citizens, were arrested while attending a meeting at the headquarters of PDVSA in Caracas, and as of June 2020 remained imprisoned without consular access and without a trial.
 Although granted house arrest in Venezuela in December 2019, the six men were transferred to harsher conditions in El Helicoide prison following U.S. President Donald Trump's hosting of opposition leader Juan Guaido at the 2020 State of the Union Address.

 Amid the COVID-19 pandemic, U.S. Secretary of State Mike Pompeo called for their release on humanitarian grounds, stating that they were "wrongfully detained" and that they had been incarcerated without evidence presented against them for over two years.
-On March 9, 2022, one of the Citgo 6 was released following a visit by US officials, including US Ambassador to Venezuela James B. Story, to Venezuela, where they met with Venezuelan President Nicolás Maduro.
-Later that year, on October 1, the remaining five members of the Citgo 6 were released following a prisoner exchange.
+On March 9, 2022, one of the Citgo Six was released following a visit by US officials, including US Ambassador to Venezuela James B. Story, to Venezuela, where they met with Venezuelan President Nicolás Maduro.
+Later that year, on October 1, the remaining five members of the Citgo Six were released following a prisoner exchange.

 Other Venezuelan oil executives were arrested in what Bloomberg News described as a "purge" designed to bolster more economic power behind the President of Venezuela, Nicolás Maduro.
 Asdrúbal Chávez, cousin of late Venezuelan president Hugo Chávez, was chosen as president of Citgo in November 2017.

 Citgo also has a much earlier connection to Venezuela, dating to the turn of the 20th century.
 Predecessor Warner-Quinley Asphalt's principal business was competition to the "Asphalt Trust" by means of a bitumen resources concession it held in Venezuela.